rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 sections (4.3.2.)
 NOUNS, and (4.4.)
 PARADIGM DEFECTIVITY IN ERZYA POSSESSOR INDEXING.)

 First person plural
-The 1PL possessor index is %ONOk in the nominative and genitive; no special genitive or dative forms are attested.
+The 1PL possessor index is -ONOk in the nominative and genitive; no special genitive or dative forms are attested.
 Hence there is syncretism in the possessor-index marking of the nominative and genitive cases.
 Elsewhere in the possessive declension the adnominalperson affix is consistent with that in the nominative/genitive forms (see table 4.30).
 Table 4.30